latextemplates/scientific-thesis-template/README.md

 ## License

-The license of this work is [CC0](https://creativecommons.org/publicdomain/zero/1.0/), which corresponds to "public domain".
+The license of this work is [0BSD](https://spdx.org/licenses/0BSD.html) which corresponds to "public domain".
+Any derived work can freely be relicensed and can omit original copyright and license information.

 ### Exceptions